nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 #### MathJax vs KaTeX

-Then there their choice of rendering engine, [MathJax](https://github.com/mathjax/MathJax/).
+Then there is their choice of rendering engine, [MathJax](https://github.com/mathjax/MathJax/).
 Historically, it's the first engine that could seriously render math in web pages, and is used in many places, e.g., [math.stackexchange](https://math.stackexchange.com/).